AdobeDocs/experience-manager-cloud-service.en/help/journey-documentation/commerce-journeys/aem-commerce-developer/first-storefront.md

 Learn how to get your first storefront.

+## The Story So Far {#story-so-far}

+In the previous document of the AEM Content and Commerce developer journey, [Getting Started with AEM Storefront](getting-started.md), you learned about the AEM Storefront and you should:

+* Understand how to connect AEM with a commerce solution.
+* Know more about AEM storefront.

+This article builds on those fundamentals.

 ## Objective {#objective}

 This document shows you how to get your first storefront.
 After reading you should: